-Our Veteran Personal Injury Attorneys in Chicago Represent Those Injured in Public Transportation Accidents
+Our Elite Bus Accident Lawyers in Chicago Fight For Those Injured in Public Transportation Accidents

 The Chicago car accident attorneys at Phillips Law Offices strive to obtain justice and compensation for clients injured in public transportation accidents for more than 65 years.
 This includes collisions involving many different vehicle types, including:

 Ask Our Lawyers: How Many People Are Injured in Public Transportation and Bus Accident Cases?